MLEnthusiast/MHCLN/README.md

 accepted in the International Conference on Geoscience and Remote Sensing Symposium (**IGARSS**) to be held in *Valencia, Spain* in July, 2018.

+# Prerequisites
+- Python 2.7
+- Tensorflow GPU 1.2.0
+- Scipy 1.1.0
+- Pillow 5.1.0

+**N.B.** The code has only been tested with Python 2.7 and Tensorflow GPU 1.2.0.
+Higher versions of the software should also work properly.